Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/macros.md

 The section about [logic](/cvm/logic) exposed `cond` for executing code selectively based on whether some conditions are true or not.
-On top of `cond`, a series of features have been built to provide constructs found in other languages: `if`, `when`, `when-not`, etc. Those are perfect examples on how basic capabilities can be extended to higher-level ones since they are simply macros built on top of `cond`.
+On top of `cond`, a series of features have been built to provide constructs found in other languages: `if`, `when`, `when-not`, etc. Those are perfect examples of how basic capabilities can be extended to higher-level ones since they are simply macros built on top of `cond`.

-A macro is written similarly to a function which takes some data and returns data representing code:
+A macro is written similarly to a function that takes some data and returns data representing code:

 ```clojure
 (defmacro my-macro